 Lampland, Martha, and Susan Leigh Star, eds.
 2009.
 Standards and Their Stories: How Quantifying, Classifying, and Formalizing Practices Shape Everyday Life.
 Ithaca, N.Y.: Cornell University Press.

 Moore, Jason.
 2015.
 Capitalism in the Web of Life: Ecology and the Accumulation of Capital.
-London: Verso.
+New York: Verso.

 Muehlebach, Andrea.
 2011.
 “On Affective Labor in Post-Fordist Italy.”
 Cultural Anthropology 26, no. 1: 59–82.